uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

     - Collaborates with other team members in agile processes
     - Relates openly and comfortably with diverse groups of people
 - 20% Support
-    - Answers questions from product and engineering teams
+    - Answers questions from product and engineering teams.
+Pre-empts questions with spikes, proof of concepts, technical feasibility research, and discoverability
-    - Helps grow junior engineers by providing guidance on modern software development frameworks, and leading technical discussions
+    - Helps grow junior engineers by providing technical and personal guidance based on real world experience.
+Admits when they have no relevant experience
-    - Notes gaps on the team and provides suggestions for changes to make the team more productive
+    - Notes gaps on the team and provides suggestions for changes to make the team more productive, e.g. workshops, conferences, strategies to improve autonomy, development process improvements, etc.

 ## Staff Engineer Archetypes